Social Media Posts Lead To 4 Arrests In Alleged North Shore Counterfeit Pill Ring

 Prosecutors also said there was a music video on YouTube showing the suspects brandishing hand guns.

 “These guns were not just props for music videos.
-They were used as part of the crimes alleged,” Mendell said.MORE NEWS: Landscaper Jhon Michel Drowns After Jumping Off Bridge To Swim In Scituate
+They were used as part of the crimes alleged,” Mendell said.MORE NEWS: Exterior Guided Tours For Massachusetts State House Will Begin Thursday

 The Massachusetts Department of Health said in 2020 there were almost 1,900 opioid-related overdose deaths where toxicology screening was available.
 Among those deaths, fentanyl was present in 92% of those deaths.